rajeshwarpatlolla/ionic-datepicker/README.md

 ##Versions:

 ### 1) v0.1.0
-The whole date picker functionality has been implemented, and can be installed with
+The whole date picker functionality has been implemented, and can be installed with  `bower install ionic-datepicker --save`

-    bower install ionic-datepicker --save
+### 2) v0.1.1
+Bug Fix.
+This is the latest version of `ionic-datepicker` component.

 ##License:
 MIT